softwaregroup-bg/ut-run/microservices.md

   or functional aspect(like transaction processing, reporting, etc.).

   Examples layers are:
+  * `browser` - the functionality, that runs in the browser, usually related to providing the GUI

   * `gateway` - the part of functionality, relating to the API gateway.
     It includes functions relating to API documentation, validations, route handlers, etc. Usually it includess almost no `busines logic`